skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > attackers.
 This place was easy to break into, but would have been
 > very hard to take by force when it was staffed by magic-users.

-Eomer slips in through the hatch.
+Eomier slips in through the hatch.
 As expected, it is quite dark inside with no windows.
 The air is stagnant.
 This place was well-sealed, and perhaps very near airtight.
 From what little daylight makes it in through the hatch, he can see that he is at the top of a rickety